sunpy/sunpy/doc/source/guide/installation.rst

     4. Finally, as an option (but recommended step), download and install `IPython for Windows <http://ipython.scipy.org/dist/0.10.1/ipython-0.10.1.win32-setup.exe>`_.

-**3. Install PyFITS**

-Finally, SunPy uses the PyFITS library to read
-`FITS <http://en.wikipedia.org/wiki/FITS>`_ files.
-PyFITS does not offer a Windows binrary, so we will need to install it some other way.
-Fortunately, there is a great tool for Python called ``easy_install`` which makes installing many libraries very trivial.
-EasyInstall is part of the Setuptools package.

 To install `Setuptools
 <http://pypi.python.org/pypi/setuptools>`_, simply download and run the `latest
 windows installer